Texas Camp 2026: October 9-12

 - GFC is a no-peanuts facility.

-- Bring cash and checks to pay for things you might buy at Camp (such as review materials or teacher sales).
+- Bring cash and checks to pay for things you might buy at camp (camp t-shirts, review materials, teacher sales items, and so on).

-- Packing suggestions: please visit what to bring for the best options.
+- Packing suggestions: please visit what to bring for some tried-and-true options.

 Registration Rates